What is GhostBear?

 If you want to use GhostBear on Android, click on the "Menu" icon in the top left corner (the three horizontal stripes).
 Then select "Options" and check off the "GhostBear" box.

 Some speed loss is expected when GhostBear is enabled.
 This is caused by the extra ‘scrambling’ needed to further obscure your encrypted connection.
 If you don't need GhostBear to connect, turn it off for higher speeds.

-There are a couple of reasons the GhostBear feature might be unavailable.
-If TunnelBear is already connected, you won't be able to enable GhostBear.
+1. If TunnelBear is already connected, you won't be able to enable GhostBear.
 Turn TunnelBear off and try again.